ssbc/ssb-index-feeds-spec/README.md

 { type: 'about/same-as-link', from: '@mf', to: '@otherid' }
 ```

+FIXME: describe how to do private messages:
+ - Include all feeds (scale, previous messages)
+ - Create a virtual identitiy feed and share the key between device,
+   on device lost create a new identity.

+# Replication

-We here should expand on how feeds are replicated within a system with
+Here we expand on how feeds are replicated within a system with meta
+feeds.

-meta feeds.
-Existing replication is taking care of by [ssb-friends]
+Current replication is taking care of by [ssb-friends] based on follow
-that replicates feeds based on follow or block relations as described
-in that repo.
+or block relations as described in that repo.

-Existing contact messages on the main feed still form the basis for
+With meta feeds, contact messages on the main feed still form the
-feed replication.
-From this basis the parts of the meta feed needed
+basis for feed replication.
+From this basis the parts of the meta feed
-for the application should also be replicated.
-Linked feeds should
+needed for the application should also be replicated.
+Linked feeds
-still be followed, this is to ensure backwards compatibility with
+should still be followed, this is to ensure backwards compatibility
-existing clients.
+with existing clients.

 Assuming one wants to do partial replication of a subset of a feed,
+first one tries to find the meta feed (FIXME: describe in detail) and
+from that the index feed.

-one uses trusted claimaudits feeds combined with the meta feeds they
+If that is not found, one uses trusted claimaudits feeds combined with
-link to find one that can be used.
-Trusted is defined as:
+the meta feeds they link to find one that can be used.
+Trusted is
+defined as:

 A target feed is trusted if:
  -  One has assigned any positive, non-zero amount of trust to the